 A teacher will say good-bye to each child with a handshake given at the door.
 As children leave please encourage your child to put on their coat and shoes as independently as possible.
 Parents can offer, “hurdle help” when needed.
 For example, you may help to get the zipper started and the child is able to carry out the rest.

 We occasionally go outside at the end of the day.
-In this case you can go to the playground to pick up your child.
-One teacher does need to shake your child’s hand before they leave the playground and parents must sign in the attendance sheet.
+In this case you can go to the play area to pick up your child.
+One teacher does need to shake your child’s hand before they leave the play area and parents must sign out the attendance sheet.

 Tuition is a yearly fee.
 To make it convenient for families, tuition can either be paid in full at the beginning of the school year or by 10 monthly instalments due on the first of each month.
 These 10 instalments are made either by Automatic Withdrawal or e-transfer.
 If there happens to be an Insufficient Funds notification regarding payment, all future tuition amounts will have to be paid in cash.